Governance of Private Pension Funds

 6.2 The extent of supervisory demands placed on pension funds or plans and associated parties being supervised should be per the value expected to be derived.
 During the decision-making process, a balance should be struck between the potential benefits of the supervisory action and the costs and impact on pension fund members and beneficiaries, as well as, where appropriate, plan sponsors.

 6.3 Once a problem is identified, a clear and well-defined ‘due process’ should be followed.
-Due process describes the checks and balances that a supervisory authority should have to ensure supervised entities are treated fairly, consistently, and transparently.
+Due process describes the checks and balances a supervisory authority should have to ensure supervised entities are treated fairly, consistently, and transparently.

 6.4 To ensure proportionality, requirements should be set out in legislation, secondary regulation, or detailed industry guidance (outlining various circumstances and risks and the associated intervention measures).
 Appropriate documentation, advice, and examples should be regulated or provided to staff.